 - Can an employer require an employee to take an unpaid leave during COVID-19?

-According to Law Numbered 7244 , an employer may unilaterally send an employee on unpaid leave for up to three months without the employee’s consent.
+According to Law Numbered 7244 , an employer may send an employee on unpaid leave without the employee’s consent.
+This period has been extended until 19 November 2020.
 Such unilateral declaration of unpaid leave would not be deemed a rightful cause for an employee’s termination of the employment contract.
 The Law Numbered 7244 provides a wage support of TRY 39.24 per day to employees (i) who have been sent on unpaid leave and cannot benefit from short-time working allowance or (ii) whose employment contracts were terminated after 15 March 2020 and who cannot benefit from the regular unemployment compensation; provided that such employees are not entitled to pensions or other social security benefits.
 The term of the wage support cannot exceed the term for which employers have been precluded from terminating employment contracts.
 If an employer employs a person during the term in which the employee is provided wage support, an administrative fine would be imposed on the employer and the wage support paid to the employee would be reclaimed with legal interest.

 - Can an employer require an employee to take a paid leave during COVID-19?